hurter3/LionsTour2021SA/README.md

 This project was developed in Gitpod with the committed code being pushed to Github to maintain version control as features were developed.
 The project is hosted on [Heroku](https://heroku.com) which was linked to Github for automatic updated:

-  - created [requirements.txt](https://github.com/Hurter3/LionsTour2021SA/requirements.txt) that **Heroku** knows which packages are required for the application to run and install them.
+  - created requirements.txt (https://github.com/Hurter3/LionsTour2021SA/requirements.txt) that **Heroku** knows which packages are required for the application to run and install them.
-  - created [Procfile](https://github.com/Hurter3/LionsTour2021SA/master/Procfile) that **Heroku**  knows what kind of application it is.
+  - created Procfile (https://github.com/Hurter3/LionsTour2021SA/master/Procfile) that **Heroku**  knows what kind of application it is.

   - **Settings**
     - Added **Config Vars**
-      - IP `0.0.0.0`
+      - IP
-      - PORT `8000`
+      - PORT
       - STRIPE_PUBLISHABLE
       - STRIPE_SECRET
       - SECRET_KEY